 Katherine Helmond played Mona Robinson, Angela's feisty redheaded mother, whose active social and sex life was most unusual for television at the time.

-Helmond went on to recurring roles on "Coach" and "Everybody Loves Raymond" and lent her voice to a character in Pixar's "Cars."
+Helmond went on to recurring roles on "Coach" and "Everybody Loves Raymond" and lent her voice to characters in the animated movies "Cars" and "The Lorax."
 In 2011, she guest starred on HBO's "True Blood" and NBC drama "Harry's Law."

 Danny Pintauro had already appeared in "Cujo" and "As the World Turns" before he played the role of Angela's son Jonathan on "Who's the Boss?"